|

 Establishing the Earliest Ancestor's Haplotype

 Elsewhere in this website we have discussed the haplotype and how it changes slowly over time.
-If you missed that discussion, see the
+If you missed that discussion, see the Table II Discussion.
+For purposes of this strategy, we use the 25-marker test.

 Each of the lineages mentioned above begins with a named ancestor.
 If the haplotype of each of those ancestors were known, a comparison of those haplotypes could point to relationships among the various lineages.
 They would indicate which are closely related and which might not be related at all.